Search results

 Pakistan: New law to prevent violence against health-care workers, facilities and patients in Khyber Pakhtunkhwa

-… to address the issue of violence against health-care workers, health-care facilities, medical … ICRC and its partners in the Health Care in Danger (HCiD) initiative successfully …
+… to address the issue of violence against health-care workers, health-care facilities, medical … ICRC and its partners in the Health Care in Danger (HCiD) initiative successfully advocated …

 Law and policy topic